 21st CCLC grants are not intended to provide programs with long-term sustainability of their Expanded Learning and Out-of-School Time programs.
-LEAs and community-based organizations need to work together to make critical links to sustain 21st CCLC programs beyond the grant period.
+LEAs and CBOs need to work together to make critical links for sustaining the 21st CCLC programs beyond the grant period.
 Applicants should bring together community organizations with LEAs to determine how best to leverage resources within the community for long-term continuity of the program.